- The 2,350-mile-long Mississippi River is home to 120 species of fish.

 The biggest fish in the Mississippi River is the Gulf sturgeon.
 Gulf sturgeons are a sub-species of the Atlantic sturgeon and can be found in both freshwater and saltwater, depending on the time of year.
 Gulf sturgeons look like armored tanks!
 They are covered in five “scutes,” which are bony plates that line their back.
 These giant fish can be 9 feet long and weigh up to 385lbs!
 That is about the same weight as an adult male gorilla!
 Can you imagine trying to reel one of those in?
 Now that would be quite the fish tale.

-While fish are some of the only animals that call the Mississippi River their home, the riverbank and the Mississippi River Delta provide habitat to countless songbirds, waterfowl, mammals, and even humans!
+While over 120 species of fish call the Mississippi River their home, the riverbank and the Mississippi River Delta provide habitat to countless songbirds, waterfowl, mammals, and even humans!
+Some mammals that you may encounter swimming in the Mississippi’s waters include beavers, otters, and muskrats.
+Most other mammals who live around the Mississippi such as deer and coyotes only visit the water to drink and bathe.

 Mississippi River Fun Fact: A raindrop that fell in Lake Itasca at the headwaters of the Mississippi would take about 90 days to reach the Gulf of Mexico!